athletics/AdManager/README.md

 ### npm

-Similarly, AdManager can be from [npm](https://www.npmjs.com/).
+Similarly, AdManager can be installed using [npm](https://www.npmjs.com/).
 To do so you can either use the cli:

 ```bash
 $ npm install admanager --save